 When raising baby chicks, keeping the water clean in their brooder can be a major challenge.
 Busy chicks kick shavings into the waterer and always find a way to poop in it.
-By far, my preference is to use poultry nipple waterers, however, it is not always possible to hang a bottle of water from the side of the brooder, particularly when utilizing a cardboard box.coccidiosis.
-Cocci is the #1 killer of baby chicks and proper brooder management is critical to keeping them alive and healthy.
-When I saw the platform below, I thought it was ingenious, BUT it's much too large for most cardboard box brooders I use.
+By far, my preference is to use poultry nipple waterers, however, it is not always possible to hang a bottle of water from the side of the brooder, particularly when utilizing a cardboard box.

-When my two, Wheaten Marans hatched a month ago, I decided to fashion a smaller, simple riser to test out the platform concept.
-I made four bends in a piece of hardware cloth to create the riser.
+My attempt to keep traditional chick waterers cleaner longer was to fashion a simple riser to get the water up out of the way of the litter and out of the way of chick butts.
+Four bends in a piece of hardware cloth is all it takes to create the riser.
 The riser measures 4 inches from the floor, low enough for the chicks to be able to hop up onto and not walk underneath.
-The surface is only large enough for the feeder and waterer and chicks to fit on it at the same time- no extra room for playing.
+The surface is only large enough for the feeder and waterer and a few chicks to fit on it at the same time- no extra room for playing.
 I wasn't sure if the hardware cloth alone would be strong enough to support a full waterer, feeder and two chicks, but it is!